mkieblesz/local-workspace/README.md

 ### Tasks for this repo

 * consider changing eval to `https://stackoverflow.com/a/14061950/11060504`
+* separate dbs to one dockerfile and apps to another, default is dbs
-* update readme to final version
+* update readme to final version (recommended approach is dbs in docker and services on host)
 * make run all in docker with sanity check work (exoops, directory-sso-profile)
 * implement celery targets and add them to ultimate targets in main makefile
 * implement rest of test targets